dips-21/my_practice/README.md

 cache friendly bcz continuouse memory allocation. fixed memory allocation.
 Dynamic array (if array size full then it internally create new array).so memory could be wasted.

+map is an interface.It is a data structure which is used to store key and value pair and we can get/remove value using key.. while set is collection of unique elements which internally uses map and a static final dummy object as dummy value
+in the map.
+implementation <------linkedHashSet,HashSet,TreeSet
+For eg : map word count ,   <----
+set : store unique words ,find first duplicate

 LinkedList:-